 Before her retirement in December 2014, Irene was our expert on evolutionary biology and managed scientific programs to develop models of disease spread as well as models of scientific workforce dynamics.

-Before his retirement in August 2017, Charles managed research grants in the development and application of proteomic and structural biology methods and techniques.
+An analytical chemist, Charles manages research grants in the development and application of proteomic and structural biology methods and techniques.

 Before transferring to NIH’s National Center for Advancing Translational Sciences in January 2018, Jessica managed the Institutional Research and Academic Career Development Awards (IRACDA) and the Postdoctoral Research Associate (PRAT) Program, an intramural training program at NIH.

-Before transferring to NIH’s National Institute of Allergy and Infectious Diseases in November 2015, Shawn, a molecular biologist, managed both research and research training programs.
-Her research portfolio focused on cell growth and differentiation, and her research training portfolio was aimed at increasing the number of historically underrepresented populations pursuing leadership positions in science.
+Shawn, a molecular biologist, manages both research and research training programs.
+Her research portfolio focuses on cell growth and differentiation, and her research training portfolio is aimed at increasing the number of historically underrepresented populations pursuing leadership positions in science.

-Before transferring to NIH’s Office of the Director in January 2017, Barbara handled research grants in enzymology and biotechnology, including natural products biosynthesis, as well as institutional predoctoral training grants in biotechnology and NIH Pathway to Independence Awards in pharmacology, physiology and biological chemistry.
-Barbara played an active role in the International Cooperative Biodiversity Group program, which is co-funded by NIH.
+Barbara is an enzymologist who handles research grants in enzymology and biotechnology, including natural products biosynthesis, as well as institutional predoctoral training grants in biotechnology and NIH Pathway to Independence Awards in pharmacology, physiology and biological chemistry.
+Barbara plays an active role in the International Cooperative Biodiversity Group program, which is co-funded by NIH.